Kanglinwu/machine-translation/nginx/README.md

 # NGINX Load Balancing Configuration
 ## Overview
-This NGINX configuration defines a load balancing setup for distributing incoming traffic across multiple backend servers (server_1, server_2, etc.) using the least_conn strategy, which directs traffic to the server with the fewest active connections.
+This NGINX configuration defines a load balancing setup for distributing incoming traffic across multiple backend servers (`server_1`, `server_2`, etc.) using the least_conn strategy, which directs traffic to the server with the fewest active connections.

 ## Configuration Details
-1. Upstream Block (backend)
+1. **Upstream Block (`backend`)**
 The upstream block defines the backend servers that NGINX will balance traffic across.
 The least_conn directive ensures that incoming requests are routed to the backend server with the fewest active connections at the time of the request.

 ```nginx